-Thankfully, consumers don’t risk missing out if they buy a 2017 4K HDR set if they see the ‘UHD Premium’ label.
+Thankfully, you won't miss out if you buy a 4K HDR set that bears the ‘UHD Premium’ label.

 “There’s a bit of a war going on between the competing HDR standards, two are streaming-focused and two are broadcast-focused,” said Jean-Marc Frangos, BT’s Managing Director of External Innovation.
 “In the long run there’ll be one for each, but I can’t see any clear winners yet.

 “TV manufacturers have done the right thing and just implemented everything.
-The new 2017 sets [on show at CES 2017] are able to decode all four.
-This way, consumers don’t have to think “oh my gosh I should have waited for this.”
+The latest sets are able to decode all four.
+This way, consumers don’t have to think 'oh my gosh I should have waited for this'."

-The move to 4K and HDR still has many years to go before mainstream viewers are enjoying this content as part of their daily viewing habits, but buying one of the new 2017 sets should now offer a certain degree of future proofing.
+The move to 4K and HDR still has many years to go before mainstream viewers are enjoying this content as part of their daily viewing habits.
+But if you buy one of the newer sets, you should be future-proofed for years to come.

 However, just as flatscreen HDTV buyers had to make a choice between LCD and Plasma, those seeking the most advanced display technology will pick between OLED (Organic Light Emitting Diodes) technology and QLED (Quantum Dot LED) displays.

-BT’s Jean-Marc Fragos, who attended CES said: “The big discussions were the choice between OLED and QLED.
+BT’s Jean-Marc Fragos, who attended CES (the Consumer Electronics Show in Las Vegas) said: “The big discussions [at CES] were the choice between OLED and QLED.
 It looks like a small difference because it’s only one letter, but there’s a massive difference in technology.